Frequently Asked Questions

 - Delivering the Enabling Project to support the Town Investment Plan regeneration

-- Developing the St Dunstan’s Community Health and Wellbeing Centre
+- Developing the St Dunstan’s House into a Community Health and Wellbeing Centre

 - Developing the Glastonbury Community Sports and Leisure Hub

-No, not yet.
-The government has pledged the investment for Glastonbury but in order to secure the funding it is necessary to complete and submit a comprehensive HM Treasury ‘Green Book’ Business Case for each of the Town Deal projects.
-This process involves analysis of the strategic, economic, commercial, financial and management aspects of each project, as well as the identification of clear and measurable outcomes that will result in social and financial value for Glastonbury.
-All of the Business Cases must be submitted by the end of June 2022, with the Town Deal funding being released on a project-by-project basis once the individual Business Cases are approved.
+Yes, it is now.
+The government originally pledged the investment for Glastonbury but in order to secure the funding it was necessary to complete and submit a comprehensive HM Treasury ‘Green Book’ Business Case for each of the 11 Town Deal projects.
+This process involved analysis of the strategic, economic, commercial, financial and management aspects of each project, as well as the identification of clear and measurable outcomes that would result in social and financial value for Glastonbury.
+All of the Business Cases were submitted to the Department for Levelling Up, Housing and Communities in June 2022, with the full £23.6m Town Deal funding being confirmed in September 2022.

 The Glastonbury Town Deal Board first met in January 2020, then did not meet again until July 2020 due to the Covid-19 pandemic.
 From July 2020, they met monthly online until the end of January 2021 and now they meet roughly every six weeks.
-Minutes of the meetings can be found here: Glastonbury Town Deal Board Meetings and Governance
+Minutes of the meetings can be found on the Town Deal Board page of this website.

 Following the community consultation and Call for Expressions of Interest, the projects that were to be included in the Town Investment Plan were selected in October 2020.
 The Glastonbury Town Investment Plan was submitted to the government in January 2021, with an application for £24.5m of funding to deliver the projects outlined within it.
 In June 2021, a Heads of Terms Letter was received with an offer of £23.6m to fund the projects, subject to completion of Business Cases.
-At the end of July 2021, the Glastonbury Town Deal Board agreed unanimously, having resolved the shortfall, that all projects should go ahead.
-Confirmation paperwork was submitted to the government at the end of August 2021.
-The full Business Cases for each project are now going through the internal approval process before being submitted to the government, by the end of June 2022 at the latest.
+Confirmation paperwork was submitted to the government at the end of August 2021 and full Business Cases for each project were then developed.
+Following a rigorous internal assurance process, these were submitted to the government in June 2022.
+The full £23.6million Towns Fund investment for Glastonbury was confirmed by the government in late September 2022.

 This will vary from one project to another but, in line with government requirements, all of the funding must be spent by the end of March 2026.